All about chair rail molding

 If your wall is too long for a single piece of chair rail, you can inconspicuously join two pieces by cutting the ends at 30 degrees and gluing them together (Photo 7).

 Select two chair railing pieces with similar grain.
 Measure and cut the two pieces so that the splice occurs on a stud.
 Position the top piece so that all the edges line up, then nail it to the wall.
 Wipe away glue drips and touch up with filler and additional finish if necessary.

 Some types of chair rail molding are thicker than window and door casing.
 To solve this problem, bevel-cut the chair rail as shown in the photo with a shallow 45-degree bevel cut.
 Apply finish to the cut before you nail it up to avoid getting finish on the casing.

 Fill nail holes with colored putty.
 Blend different colors of putty to perfectly match the color of the wood.
 Then apply the final coat of clear finish.Photo: Courtesy of The Family Handyman

 Before applying the final coat of finish, fill all nail holes.
 Use colored wood putty—either oil or water-based—to fill holes in natural woodwork (Photo 8).
 If you don’t have the right shade, blend different colors with your fingers for a better match.
 Wipe away excess filler with a rag dipped in thinner for the oil-based putty, or water for the water-based product.

 Use spackling paste for painted chair rail molding.
 Sand it flush, spot-prime the nail holes, then repaint.

 Figure A: Plate or Chair Rail Design

-The techniques used to install a chair rail can also be used to make a plate rail or a heavier, built-up chair rail.
-In addition to being visually interesting, a built up rail like this can be used to display photos, artwork and knickknacks.
+The techniques used to install a chair rail molding can also be used to make a plate rail or a heavier, built-up chair rail.
+In addition to being visually interesting, a built up chair rail molding like this can be used to display photos, artwork and knickknacks.
 Plate rails are usually installed about five feet above the floor.

 Required Tools for this Project